Dan Paddy Andy Fest Community

 him and his family.
 Also pictured is Marion Walsh who has Lyre

-connections (the "Lighthouse") and who has been a stalwart of the
+connections (the "Lighthouse") and who has been a

 Dublin Kerry Association for many years.